What is PPAP and why is it important?

-PPAP is important because it ensures that each essential part that’s needed for a vehicle or piece of machinery is made to the correct specifications each time.
-It lays out clear guidelines so that suppliers know exactly what is expected of them, improving the process of communication.
+In short, production part approval process (PPAP) is important because it ensures quality and minimizes the risk of corrective actions needed in the future.
+It is essential that each part that is needed for a vehicle or piece of machinery is made to the correct specifications each time, therefore PPAP lays out clear guidelines so that suppliers know exactly what is expected of them, improving the process of communication.

 For the manufacturer, it enables quality output and assurance that their requirements are going to be met during the production run.
 It minimises the risk of things going wrong and corrective actions having to be implemented, making for a smoother overall process.